Financial Aid Services Center

 Put Western on the FAFSA: When completing the FAFSA, be sure to select Western Washington University, school code 003802, as an authorized school to receive your FAFSA information.

-FAFSA on the Web: Did you know that the fastest, most accurate way to file your FAFSA is over the internet?
-You can begin the process now by logging on to Create a New FSA ID to obtain your Federal FSA ID.
+FAFSA on the Web: Begin the process now by logging on to Create a New FSA ID to obtain your Federal FSA ID.
 If you are a dependent student, both you and your parents can get an FSA ID which will serve as your signatures on the FAFSA.
-Next, go to the FAFSA online at https://fafsa.ed.gov anytime on or after October 1st to begin filling out the FAFSA.
+Next, go to the FAFSA online at https://studentaid.ed.gov/sa/fafsa anytime on or after October 1 to begin filling out the FAFSA.

 Tips to avoid frequent FAFSA errors